fmirando/3D-Portfolio/notes.md

   - Now I'm scared to refresh the web page lol this is so weird...but at least I know the three library and whatever dependencies I needed to render this 3D object works...for now...
 - Okay, to address the previous issue Adrian talks about it in the video
   - He says that it takes a while to load and sometimes it even breaks...so he goes into fixing the Loader component
+  - Now when the web page first loads, there is a loading percentage animation

 /////////////////Back to Hero Component/////////////////
 - Using framer motion to create scroller animation on bottom of web page (<motion.div>) hmm pretty cool